bal-code-camp-rest-oidc/documentation/camp-worklog/Day-1.md

 ```

 ### Github Client
 In this exercise, we could authenticate by our Github-Account.
 We created in the github-account of our organization a new OAuth-App.
-Then we placed the generated client-id and client-secret in to to
+Then we placed the generated client-id and client-secret into
-application.yaml.
+`application.yaml`.
 Then, we tried to enhance the list of available Authentication-Providers with
 the gitlab account.